gputtley/INNFER/README.md

 git clone https://github.com/gputtley/INNFER.git
 ```

-Then to set up the conda environment for running this repository run this command.
+Then to install conda run this command.
 You will need to click `enter` and `yes` through all prompts.
-For the conda installation license hit `q` to go the end of the file and then you can fit `enter`.
+If you already have a conda installed, this is not needed.
 ```
 source setup.sh conda

+To set up the environment, you will need to run this command.
 ```
 ```
-source setup.sh packages
+source setup.sh env
 ```

 ## Setup Environment